DingshanDeng/ysoisochrone/docs/source/index.md

 If you end up using this package, please cite xxx (TBA)

 If you use any [stellar evolutionary models](./models.md), please also refer to their original work/website for citations.

+## Useful links

+There are a few other useful tools and packages that can be used to handle stellar evolutionary tracks and to estimate stellar mass and age for pre-main sequence stars.
+Including:

+- [`MADYS`](https://madys.readthedocs.io/en/latest/) is `Python` package that can be used to derive ages and masses for pre-main sequence stars from multi-wavelengths photometric data with the extinction corrected and could ustilize different stellar evolutionary models, including MIST, PARSEC (v1.2 and 2.0), Feiden, Baraffe and many other models for pre-MS or MS stars.

+- PARSEC team provides a [web interface](http://stev.oapd.inaf.it/PARSEC/tools.html) to access different versions of their tracks together with some useful web-based tools.

+- [`isochrones`](https://github.com/timothydmorton/isochrones) is a `Python` package that provides interface to access the [MIST](https://waps.cfa.harvard.edu/MIST/) grids.

 ## Contents:
 ```{toctree}